DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.md

 > :::
 >
 > See the
-> `/ex-commandstation/advanced-setup/supported-wifi/wifi-config`{.interpreted-text
-> role="doc"} page for more detailed information on the the WiFi
+> `/ex-commandstation/advanced-setup/supported-wifi/wifi-config` page for more detailed information on the the WiFi
 > options.
 > ::::